F0rbidden-Equation/HyperionV3/install/readme.md

        sh auto_install.sh

  ```
-##### !
-Attention during installation after confirmations do not close the process bar during installation !
+##### !!
+Attention !! during the installation after confirmation, do not close the progress bar after the validation of the start of the installation